NOTICE TO ALL JUMP TRANSPORT APPLICANTS

 JOB SUMMARY AND PURPOSE:

-A brief description of your job purpose is to transport and deliver freight with a one-ton or semi-truck/tractor and RGN or flatbed trailer.
-Most equipment hauled is oversize and some is oversize and heavy.
-It is for this reason that experience operating and hauling oversize and overweight equipment is preferred.
+A brief description of your job purpose is to safely transport and deliver freight with a company owned one-ton or semi-truck/tractor and RGN, dovetail, flatbed, or other such trailer.

 - Attach and detach trailers from the power unit itself

 - Load and unload trailers, either individually or with assistance of dock workers, with or without mechanical freight-handling equipment.
-Also, operation of freight on and off trailer, (i.e. dozers, excavators, loaders, forklifts or other heavy equipment) is required.
+Also, operation of freight on and off trailer, (i.e. dozers, excavators, loaders, forklifts or other heavy equipment.)